mapbox/batfish/README.md

 ## Markdown within JS

 You can use [jsxtreme-markdown](https://github.com/mapbox/jsxtreme-markdown) within JS, as well as in `.md` page files.
-It is compiled by Babel, so will not affect your browser bundle.
+It is compiled by Babel, so will your browser bundle will not need to include a Markdown parser.

-To do so, Batfish exposes [babel-plugin-transform-jsxtreme-markdown](https://github.com/mapbox/babel-plugin-transform-jsxtreme-markdown) as `batfish/md`.
+Batfish exposes [babel-plugin-transform-jsxtreme-markdown] as `batfish/md`.
 The value of this (fake) module is a [template literal tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).
-Any template literal will this tag will be compiled as Markdown (with interpolated JS expression and JSX elements) at compile time.
+Any template literal with this tag will be compiled as Markdown (jsxtreme-markdown, with interpolated JS expression and JSX elements) at compile time.

 ```jsx
 const React = require('react');